 - GLE Class

 Mercedes-Benz has yet to respond the allegations, but the suit is seeking punitive damages from the company for willingly deceiving customers.
 If you believe that your Mercedes-Benz car could be outfitted with a BlueTec defeat device, you may be eligible to receive compensation for this unacceptable deceit from the automaker.

-At the Law Offices of Maloney & Campolo, our experienced and aggressive San Antonio consumer protection attorneys have recovered more than $150 million on behalf of clients who have been wronged by others.
+At the Law Offices of Maloney & Campolo, our experienced and aggressive San Antonio product liability attorneys have recovered more than $150 million on behalf of clients who have been wronged by others.
 We are ready to help you file an appropriate action against Mercedes-Benz and ensure that your rights as a consumer are properly asserted both in and outside the courtroom.

-Want to learn more about your defeat device lawsuit options?
+Want to learn more about your defective device lawsuit options?
 Use our online form today to request a free, confidential case evaluation.